tmasthay/GitHookEm/README.md

 Its interface just needs the `base` method for the core logic of how to validate.
 To make it more extensible with subclasses, I also have empty implementations of a `pre` and `post` method and a `protocol` function to turn switches on and off for the three validation steps you wish to incorporate into potential subclasses.

-Nothing else is needed from you; all the interfacing with git to get things working is done through the base class.
+Nothing else is needed from you; all the interfacing with git to get things working is done through the base class `GitValidator`.

 See the [`gitvalidator.py`](https://github.com/tmasthay/GitHookEm/blob/main/git_hook_em/git_validator.py) file to see how everything works.

 ## GitHookEm is a linear combination of `pre-commit` and `gitlint`